yayunl/yayunl.github.io/_posts/2024-06-28-deep-learning-403-CNN-case-studies.md

 ---
 layout: post
-title:  "Deep Learning 4.0.1: Case studies in CNN"
+title:  "Deep Learning 4.0.3: Case studies in CNN"
 date:   2024-06-28 11:25:00
 categories: machine-learning deep-learning
 tags: CNN
-excerpt: This post shows some case studies in CNN such as LeNet-5, AlexNet, VGG, and ResNet.
+excerpt: This post shows some case studies in CNN such as LeNet-5, AlexNet, VGG, ResNet, and GoogleNet.
 mathjax: true
 use_mermaid: true
 ---